Is your electronic signature safe?

-We’ve tested other applications and many simply ‘paste’ an image into a PDF.
-The problem is that this creates a document that has no real value.
-Why isn’t this safe?
-The document is not linked to any assurance that it was signed by a particular person or any ‘proof’ to make the signature legally binding.
+We have tested other applications and many simply ‘paste’ an image into a PDF.
+Why is this a problem?
+This creates a document that has no real value.
+It is unsafe because the document is not linked to any assurance that it was signed by a particular person or any ‘proof’ to make the signature legally binding.

-Even worse, you can modify the content of the document after they have been signed and nobody else would be able to tell.
-This process could put you, your team and your signatures at risk.
+Even worse, you can modify the content of the document after it has been signed and nobody else would be able to tell.
+This process could put you, your team and your agreements at risk.

-Consider this example.
-Someone could take a photo of your signature on a paper document (or out of your email if you are so kind as to put it there for them) and simply ‘upload’ that image into one of these apps.
-Then they can create a contract, say you agreed to pay them £5,000 and try to collect it.
-What evidence is there that you signed, or that you didn’t and that they created the agreement fraudulently?
+Consider this example: A bad actor could take a photo of your signature on a paper document or an email and simply ‘upload’ that image into one of these apps.
+He can then create a contract, say you agreed to pay them £5,000 and try to collect it.
+What evidence is there that you did or did not sign, or that this bad actor created the agreement fraudulently?
 Now, what do you do?

-Using an app like these is dangerous because you cannot claim that one document should be deemed reliable.
-Then request another one constructed the same way, should not be.
-They don’t offer as much protection to the signer or the content.
+Using apps like these is dangerous because you cannot claim that one document should be deemed reliable.
+These apps do not offer sufficient protection to the signer or the content.

 Electronic signature vs handwritten signature

-Wait a minute; why not just write a signature on paper by hand?
-Nowadays, an electronic signature is more widely accepted than a handwritten signature because there are layers of security and authentication. eSignature carries layers of information about who signed what and where and when they signed it.
-A handwritten signature can be easily copied or tampered with, but an electronic signature that follows security protocols can’t.
+Wait a minute—why not just write a signature on paper by hand?
+Nowadays, an electronic signature is more widely accepted than a handwritten signature because there are layers of security and authentication.
+Electronic signature carries layers of information about who signed what and where and when they signed it.
+A handwritten signature can be easily copied or tampered with, but an electronic signature that follows security protocols such as those used by DocuSign cannot.
 Find out more about the differences between an electronic signature and a handwritten signature.

 What makes an electronic signature legal?